All Episodes

 It's such a spectacular fail on their part.

-And the question is, and this is why Mitch McConnell was right.
+And the question is, and this is why Mitch McConnell was right, okay, he knows what Democrats do.

 They play games.

-I know we'll get into the issue of, you know, sh actually shift calling Hunter Biden would be illegitimate.
+I know we'll get into the issue of, you know, actually shift calling Hunter Biden would be illegitimate.

-Uh this new evidence that they find, but in it, he totally said he exonerates quid pro quo Joe.
+But in it, he totally said he exonerates quid pro quo Joe.

-He exonerates zero experience hunter.
+He exonerates zero experience Hunter.

 Now he's saying that, well, calling Hunter Biden would be illegitimate.